milescsmith/merrycrispr/docsrc/usage.rst

       --help                        Show this message and exit.

 The `new-species` subcommand is used to import sequences from Ensembl.
-Currently, `new-species` is only able to retrieve the most current release ofa genome build (version 97 as this is written).
+Currently, `new-species` is only able to retrieve the most current release ofa genome build (which is version 97 as of this writting).
 To import files, you will need to know the value for one of the attributes for that genome's release.
-In plain English, it is probably best if you use `accession` or `assembly` for the `--species_attribute` argument, look up the value on `Ensembl <https://uswest.ensembl.org/info/about/species.html>`_, and use that for the `--species_value` argument.
+In plain English, it is probably best if you use `accession` or `assembly` for the `--species_attribute` argument, look up the value on `Ensembl
+<https://uswest.ensembl.org/info/about/species.html>`_, and use that for the `--species_value` argument.
 Alternatively, you can run `new-species` with just the `--show_available` argument to see possible values.
-While you can use the `common_name` (i.e "dog") or species `name` (i.e. "Canis familiaris`), those are non-unique for some values; if that is the case, `new-species` will exit and as you to make a more precise request.
+While you can use the `common_name` (i.e "dog") or species `name` (i.e. "Canis familiaris"), those are non-unique for some values; if that is the case, `new-species` will exit and ask you to make a more precise request.

 The `--dest` argument is optional.
 If you do not provide it, the files will be placed in a subdirectory of the current working directory called "/mc_resources".